“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 What is Six Sigma?

 It reduces process cycle time, secondly, it reduces pollution and costs, increases customer satisfaction, and also increases profits.
 It aims to improve the processes in an organization to increase the repeatability and the accuracy of process results.
-Thus, these tools help an organization to measure what they do and then improve what they have done or what they want to do.
+Thus, these tools help an organization to measure.
+What they do and then improve what they have done or what they want to do.

 What is Lean Six Sigma?

 This change in the culture and mindset of an organization helps to maximize efficiency and increase profitability.
-If you want to successfully implement Lean Six Sigma in an organization, then you should use a combination of tools from both lean manufacturing and six sigma.
+If you want to successfully implement Lean Six Sigma in an organization, then you should use a combination of tools from both lean manufacturing and Six Sigma.

 What is Lean Transformation?